Tag Archives: Ike Barinholtz

 Read my spoiler-free movie review of Snatched (2017).

-Amy Schumer and Goldie Hawn’s new action / comedy Snatched centres around a mother daughter adventure in south America.
-And the following trailer makes it look rather good…
+Amy Schumer and Goldie Hawn’s promising-looking new action/comedy, Snatched, centres on a mother/daughter adventure in South America.
+And the following trailer makes it look rather good.

 My fingers are crossed that this is even better than I anticipate.
-I figure that I can be a little hopeful since Spy (2015) was great and some of the producers behind that worked on this.
-One can only hope.
+I figure I can be a little hopeful since Spy (2015) was great, and some of the producers behind that worked on this.

 Ike Barinholtz, Randall Park and Christopher Meloni also star.